firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/json-extract.md

 parent: SQL functions
 ---

-## JSON_EXTRACT
+# JSON_EXTRACT

-Takes an expression containing JSON string, a JSON Pointer, and a type parameter.
-It returns a typed scalar, or an array pointed by the JSON Pointer.

-If the key pointed by the JSON pointer is not found, or the type of the value under that key is different from the one specified, the function returns `NULL`
+Takes an expression containing a JSON document, a JSON pointer expression, and an expected data type parameter.
+If the key specified using the JSON pointer expression exists, and its type conforms with the expected data type parameter, `JSON_EXTRACT` returns the value of the data type specified.
+Otherwise, returns `NULL`.

-For more information on manipulating JSON data sets, please refer to [JSON function reference conventions](./index.md#json-function-reference-conventions).

-##### Syntax
+## Syntax
 {: .no_toc}

 ```sql